Construction Progress

 Overall Construction Progress

-As of January 2025, construction of CHPE is more than 60% complete!
+As of April 2025, construction of CHPE is on schedule for an in-service date of May 2026.
 Broken down, the project has completed:

-• Over 50 miles of horizonal directional drilling
+• Over 66 miles of horizonal directional drilling bores (85% complete)

-• Nearly 60% of its construction on a new converter station in Queens
+• Over 66% of the construction of a new converter station in Queens

 Interactive Project Map*